-All computerized systems and software which include applications which may affect the quality of the final biopharmaceutical product or medical device should be assessed according to GMP (good manufacturing practice) and GAMP (good automated manufacturing practice) principles and requirements.
+All computerized systems and software which include applications that may affect the quality of the final biopharmaceutical product or medical device should be assessed according to GMP (good manufacturing practice) and GAMP (good automated manufacturing practice) principles and requirements.

-Risk assessment is mandatory at the early stages to determine the risk level, critical components and necessity and scope of the validation activities to be undertaken for the computerized system validation.
+Risk assessment is mandatory at the early stages to determine the risk level, critical components, and necessity and scope of the validation activities to be undertaken for the computerized system validation.

-Computerized systems may include, from time to time, errors, flaws, mistakes, failures or faults (defined as “software bugs”), which should be detected as part of the computerized systems validation process.
+Computerized systems may include, from time to time, errors, flaws, mistakes, failures, or faults (defined as “software bugs”), which should be detected as part of the computerized systems validation process.

-- Hardware – Defined as any programmable device including mainframe, mid-range, mini-, and personal computers, workstations or any programmable equipment used in a quality-related process.
+- Hardware – Defined as any programmable device including mainframe, mid-range, mini-, and personal computers, workstations, or any programmable equipment used in a quality-related process.